Team Jumbo-Visma Women ready to take the next step

 "There must always be progress within the group.
 On all fronts, both physically and mentally"

 Mijntje Geurts and Margaux Vigie have already been announced as replacements.
 Tijssen's latest signing is Lieke Nooijen.
-The Dutch rider is known as a strong time trialist.
+The Dutch rider has signed for two years and is known as a strong time trialist.
 Nooijen expects to develop in this discipline with her new team.
 "It is great that I will soon be the new teammate of the Dutch time trial champion (Riejanne Markus).
 I expect to learn a lot from her.
 I also hope to improve in other areas", Nooijen says.
 "I like a tough race and am not afraid of long sprints and lead-outs.
 I also want to prove myself in the spring classics."

 Tijssen and his group are ready for the next step, knowing it must be combined with hard work.
 The development of the individual rider must be the basis for the team's success.
 "We do this by looking at the needs and desires of each athlete and offering as much individualisation as possible.
 The question we always ask ourselves and the riders is: what do we need to do today to be better tomorrow?
 There must always be progress within the group.
 On all fronts, both physically and mentally.
 This growth starts with the individual but serves the team's interest."